Archive | fish RSS feed for this section

 Cured Salmon Roe: Fresh salmon roe, rinsed several times until the water ran clear (very gently to avoid breaking them), mixed with a little sea salt, another meyer lemon’s worth of zest and juice, then let sit for a few hours.
 Served on top of a seared slab of salmon, topped with a little lemon-infused flake salt.

-and of course, the team-effort sushi: Dry sushi rice rinsed and drained 8 times until the water ran clear, boiled with a strip of kombu, spread out on a board and drizzled with rice vinegar while vigorously fanning to rapidly cool it.
+and of course, the team-effort sushi rolls: Dry sushi rice rinsed and drained 8 times until the water ran clear, boiled with a strip of kombu, spread out on a board and drizzled with rice vinegar while vigorously fanning to rapidly cool it.
 Then rolled up in nori with some mix of maguro, toro, hamachi, salmon, shiso leaf, avocado, cucumber, and pickled ginger.
-With fresh-grated real wasabi root (a rare find, from Nijiya).
+With fresh-grated real wasabi root (a rare find, at Nijiya).

 Great food and company, one of the best evenings in a while.